doominek/udacity-flight-surety/README.md

 Account with index 2 (_account[2]_) can be used for testing passengers functionality

-By importing wallet in MetaMask from mnemonic `above sadness level believe palm various soda clutch quiz early conduct connect` and creating new accounts we can easily use the above accounts while testing Dapp.
+By importing wallet in MetaMask from mnemonic `above sadness level believe palm various soda clutch quiz early conduct connect` and creating new accounts we can easily use the above accounts while testing dApp.

 ## Libraries used